Help I'm Alive: Chart performance

 The song peaked on the Canadian Hot 100 at No. 21.
 Downloads pushed the song onto the Hot Canadian Digital Singles chart, where it peaked at No. 18.

 The song was also their first ever chart appearance in the United States, where it peaked at No. 17 on the Billboard Alternative Songs chart and No. 30 on the Rock Songs chart.

+Certifications

 Short film

 On April 21, 2009, Metric released a "short film set in an imaginary landscape" with "Help I'm Alive" as the soundtrack to their official website and YouTube page.
 The film was directed by Deco Dawson, who also edited the band's live DVD, Live at Metropolis.

 The video features clips from various performances taken from the band's December 2008 "Jingle Bell Rock" tour set to random images, which singer Emily Haines compared to "Yo Gabba Gabba! on acid".